4 Billion Years On

 💡 The conversation it starts may matter more than the kWhs it shifts.
 The teenager who gets a battery bank for their birthday, switches the household to Octopus Go, explains to their parents why peak demand matters, and posts about it - is doing more cumulative good than the CO₂ calculation alone suggests.

 The planet does not need perfect solutions.
 It needs millions of adequate ones, pursued by people who have moved from anxiety into action.
 A battery bank under the Christmas tree - or on the birthday list - is a small, real, repeatable, transferable action.
+Pair it with a couple of solar panels on the south-facing window ledge and it becomes something more: a tiny household power station that runs on sunshine in summer and cheap overnight wind in winter.
 That is more than most birthday presents manage.

 Sources & References